WP Coupons Review & Tutorial On How To Build Your Own Coupon / Deal Site With WordPress

 You will see the sidebar on the right has the featured image, and of course details about the offer.
 The voucher code is visible as well, and just by a simple click you can copy the code and apply to checkout to get 10% off of the WP Coupons plugin.

-The above is the detail shown after the featured image, so we have Discount detail, the code, the URL, and of course a description of the deal.
-I want to show this offer site wide on rotation so I’m leaving it as is.
+The above is the detail shown in the featured image, so we have Discount detail, the code, the URL, and of course a description of the deal.
+I want to show this offer sitewide on rotation so I’m leaving it as is.